Revisiting Madigan and Mosurski: Collapsibility via Minimal Separators: Introduction

 Also in {\it Biometrika}, a sharper problem was posed by \cite{madigan1990}: for a target set of variables, what is the smallest superset onto which the model can be collapsed without loss of inferential validity?
 Such a superset is called a minimal collapsible set. \cite{madigan1990} proposed the selective acyclic hypergraph reduction (SAHR) algorithm for searching the minimal collapsible set.
 Their algorithm is effective but only works for decomposable graphical models.
 Later work sought to extend this idea to more general graphical models: \cite{wgh2011} developed a convex-hull based procedure, while \cite{heng2023} introduced path-absorption methods.
 These approaches, however, often require global graph operations and become computationally expensive for high-dimensional models.

 In this note, we revisit minimal collapsibility from a new perspective.
-We show that a graphical model is collapsible onto a target set if and only if that set contains all minimal separators between non-adjacent vertices in the set.
-This characterization, simple yet powerful, shifts focus from global graph operations to local separation structure searching.
-Building on this observation, we introduce the Close Minimal Separator Absorption (CMSA) algorithm.
-CMSA identifies minimal collapsible sets by iteratively absorbing close minimal separators, which can be found efficiently within the neighbours of the target vertices at very low cost.
+We show that a graphical model is collapsible onto a target set if and only if that set contains {at least one minimal separator} between non-adjacent vertices in the set.
+This characterization, simple yet powerful, shifts focus from global graph operations to iterative separation structure searching, which is localized with several connected components with decreasing size.
+Based on this observation, we introduce the Close Minimal Separator Absorption (CMSA) algorithm, which iteratively absorbs close minimal separators within the neighbours of the target vertices at very low cost.

 The benefits of CMSA are twofold.
 Conceptually, it reveals that collapsibility is governed by purely local graph properties.
 Computationally, it yields dramatic improvements in efficiency: in decomposable models, CMSA consistently outpaces SAHR, while in general graphical models, it scales far better than the existing algorithms.
 A simple worked example illustrates the mechanism, and simulations on large random graphs confirm its speed and robustness.
 Our contribution is therefore both theoretical and practical: we provide a clean separator-based characterization of collapsibility, and a localized algorithm that makes collapsibility analysis feasible in high-dimensional graphical models.